binaworks/d3-container/README.md

 Graphic container

 A D3 plugin for the margin convention.
-See https://bl.ocks.org/mbostock/3019563.
+See block, http://bl.ocks.org/binaworks/9dce0a385915e8953a45cc6be7fbde42.

 ## API Reference

 <a name="_container" href="#_container">#</a> <i>container</i>(<i>context</i>)

-Create container content, a g element appended to the given *context*, a D3 [selection](https://github.com/d3/d3-selection).
+Create container content, g element(s) appended to the given *context*, a D3 [selection](https://github.com/d3/d3-selection).
 Content is offset from context according to the container's left and top [margin](#container_margin) specification.

 <a name="container_contentHeight" href="#container_contentHeight">#</a> <i>container</i>.<b>contentHeight</b>()